mizu.js

 Defaultnull Multiple Priority34 — HTTP_CONTENT

-Reacts to a %http directive's response.
+Reacts to a %http directive's Response.

 <div %http="'https://example.com'" %response.html="">